 Military personnel may operate in small teams and deploy to multiple locations over a short period of time making the diagnosis of environmentally related infectious diseases challenging.

 Other potential illnesses, however, are similar to those faced by expedition team members or multi-destination travellers.
 All military personnel are briefed in advance about possible risks and are supported on return by their own general practice, occupational, environmental or public health services.

 Recent operations in Iraq, Afghanistan and Sierra Leone have exposed personnel to high-stress environments with personnel witnessing trauma regularly.
 Military deaths in Northern Ireland were around 300 to 400 over 30 years while in Afghanistan there were more than 400 deaths in 9 years.

 Post Traumatic Stress Disorder

-It is not unique to the military and is increasingly recognised as a widespread problem in relation to stressful situations.
+It is not unique to the military and is increasingly recognised as a widespread problem in relation to past stressful situations.

-The features of post-traumatic stress are not unique to the condition but if several of the features in the list are present it should be considered, especially if the sufferer can identify a trigger experience.
+The features of post-traumatic stress are not unique to the condition but if several of the features in the list shown are present it should be considered, especially if the sufferer can identify a trigger experience.